minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

          Start with empty sites *or* have no more than one site with any :ref:`replicable data <minio-site-replication-what-replicates>`.

       #.
 Configure an alias for each site

+         For multi-node deployments, configure the alias to point to the load balancer, reverse proxy, or similar network control plane component which automatically routes requests to nodes in the deployment.
+         In such environments, setting the alias to a specific node creates risk of a single point of failure for replication.

          For example, for three MinIO sites, you might create aliases ``minio1``, ``minio2``, and ``minio3``.